acertainpoggerman/nearest-neighbours-grid/README.md

 This challenge was inspired from **Divide & Conquer** algorithms, specifically *finding nearest neighbours* algorithm.
 Other algorithms you can check out that follow this principle are:
 - Sorting Algorithms (mergesort & quicksort)
 - The Counting Inversions Algorithm (Used in earlier page ranking & recommendation systems)

+This challenge also serves as a foundation template for future challenges, so future challenges will certainly be more flexible than this.

 Good Luck, Have Fun 💀.